bamru-truck/bamru_truck/docs/NetBoot.md

 - Linux NFS server on your network. (could be another RPi...)

-## Getting Started:
+## Getting Started - RPi Preparation:

-I needed to make some alterations.

 Start with the SD card: